ShubhamAbhayDeshpande/RobustSemanticSegmentationWithSensorFusion/README.md

 The implementation is done in the PyTorch and is given in this repository.

 ## Dataset
-The experiments in this thesis are performed on two datasets.
+The experiments are performed on two datasets.

 1. [Freiburg Forest Dataset](http://deepscene.cs.uni-freiburg.de)
 2. [RPTU Forest Dataset]()